If you are craving for some Peranakan food, here’s a suggestion you can try.

 As for the Ngor Hiang, it didn’t taste quite like those I had in hawker centres (even different from those that I had from established names in Chinatown).
 There was less of the ngor hiang spice, and more of the flavour from the meat.
 The combination of the crispy, deep fried beancurd skin, tender meat and crunchy water chestnut bits made this a multi-layered tasting sensation.

-Half of the items were savoury, and the other half were mostly cakes that I didn’t even know the names of.
+Half of the items from the Super Sedap High Tea were savoury, and the other half were mostly cakes that I didn’t even know the names of.
 All were nice on its own, whether topped with coconut gratings or dipped with Gula Melaka sauce (it wasn’t exactly Gula Melaka, which was plain sugarish, but it had a more kaya-ish texture).
 In fact, the Gula Melaka sauce was so good, I licked the bowl clean after gorging down the rest of the food!

 There are also other food items on its menu that can be ordered a la carte; in fact, N and I seemed to be the only ones who ordered the High Tea set during lunch time.
 And speaking of lunch time, the place was barely full while we were there.
 This made me think that The Peranakan is a good place for a short gathering of friends and families.

-After dining, one can also shop around for authentic Peranakan items like the Sarong Kerbaya or little trinkets adorned with Peranakan designs.
+After feasting on the Super Sedap High Tea, one can also shop around for authentic Peranakan items like the Sarong Kerbaya or little trinkets adorned with Peranakan designs.
 You can even get teapots (and sets with cups) or vases there!
 They were displayed in nostalgic wooden cases, so I wonder if those cabinets were for sale too… hmmm…

 Since it is situated in the Orchard shopping belt, tourists staying in and around Orchard Road should pop by for a taste of local cuisine, without the sweat and crowd!
 What’s more, if you can also buy some stuff back as memorabilia at the shop!